Boston Medical Malpractice Lawyer

 Consult with our Boston medical malpractice lawyers about your case.
 We can determine who should be named in your lawsuit and the overall extent of your damages and injuries.

-What if I Am Partially Responsible for my Own Medical Injuries?
+Can I Receive Compensation if I am Partially Responsible for My Own Medical Injuries in Boston?

 In some cases, a patient may be partially to blame for the extent of their own injuries, even though a medical professional’s malpractice caused the injury to begin with.
 In such cases, the defendant in a medical malpractice suit may argue a comparative negligence theory.
 If you are found comparatively negligent, your damages will be reduced in proportion to your own negligence.